owncloud/ocis/docs/helpers/README.md

   An extended envvar may not have the right naming.
 It may appear as `name: _registryEnv`.
 In case, this envvar needs to be named properly like `name: MICRO_REGISTRY` which can only be done in close alignment with development.

 - **Item Uniqueness**\
   The identification, if an envvar is already present in the yaml file, is made via the `rawname` and the `path` identifier which includes the line number. **If there is a change in the source file shifting line numbers, new items will get added and old ones do not get touched.** Though technically ok, this can cause confusion to identify which items are correctly present or just added additionally just be cause code location has changed.
-In case there are multiple occurrences of the same `rawname` value, check which one contains relevant data and set `do_ignore` to `false` and all others to `true`.
+If there are multiple occurrences of the same `rawname` value, check which one contains relevant data and set `do_ignore` to `false` and all others to `true`.
 When there are two identical blocks with different source references, mostly the one containing a proper `default_value` is the active one.
 Populate the false block with the envvar data to be used.

 - **Fixing Items**\
   If an item has been identified as additionally added because there was a change in the code location, it is mostly sufficient to just fix the line number in the `path` key of the existing/correct one and double check by removing the newly added ones.
 Then, re-run `make docs-generate`.
-In case the fix was correct, no new items of the same will re-appear.
+If the fix was correct, no new items of the same will re-appear.

 - **Remove Orphaned Items**\
   To get rid of items with wrong line numbers, check `rawname` the `path` and correct the _existing ones_, especially the one containing the description and which is marked `do_ignore` false.
 Only items that have a real line number match need to be present, orphaned items can safely be removed.
 You can double-check valid items by creating a dummy branch, delete the `extended_vars.yaml` and run `make docs-generate` to regenerate the file having only items with valid path references.
 With that info, you can remove orphaned items from the live file.
 Note to be careful on judging only on `foundincode` set to false indicating an item not existing anymore.
 Fix all items first, when rerunning `make docs-generate`, this may change back to true!